mbeddr/mps-platform-docs/src/doc/docs/gotchas/console/index.md

     [![find print statements](find_print_statement.png)](https://gist.skadi.cloud/gist/13dECMxlPy0WVy1E6wBEUc)

 !!! question "#nodes,#models, #usages etc. don't show any result.
-What did I do wrong"
+What did I do wrong?"
     Make sure that your query is correct.
 You also have to set I scope for these statements in square brackets such as &#35;nodes&lt;scope = global&gt; to find all the nodes in the global scope.